Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 For some devices, it is not required, since they read the info automatically from the SIM card.

-Device-specific D2C configuration
+Device-specific Device to Cloud configuration

 As mentioned above, the configuration of LwM2M devices varies greatly depending on the manufacturer.
 For this reason, it is not possible to provide a general description of device configuration in a Get Started guide like this.
 To still support you in setting up an NB-IoT/LwM2M device, we have provided detailed configuration examples for devices from some manufacturers.